chipoli1/AnalyzeBloodwork/README.md

 ###### <p align="center"> IMPORTANT NOTE: When opening the AnalyzeSerumCortisol.R script in R Studio, please set working directory to AnalyzeSerumCortisol-master folder in order for the code to work. </p>

 ## About the project
-##### [AnalyzeSerumCortisol.R](https://github.com/chipoli1/AnalyzeSerumCortisol/blob/master/Scripts/AnalyzeSerumCortisol.R) will allow you to load a comma-delimited .csv with various datapoints, perform single regressions of Body Mass Index (BMI) vs. Serum Cortisol from the Complete Blood Count with Differential (CBC-D) results, and produce 2-D scatterplots, and boxplots for the results.
+##### [AnalyzeSerumCortisol.R](https://github.com/chipoli1/AnalyzeSerumCortisol/blob/master/Scripts/AnalyzeSerumCortisol.R) will allow you to load a comma-delimited .csv with various datapoints, perform single regressions of Body Mass Index (BMI) vs. Serum Cortisol from the complete blood count with differential (CBC-D) results, and produce 2-D scatterplots, and boxplots for the results.

 ## Serum cortisol parameter
 #### *What does the serum cortisol parameter in a CBC blood test tell you?*